-Rajasthan BSTC results 2018 to be declared shortly at bstcggtu2018.com
+Rajasthan BSTC results 2018 declared by GGTU at bstcggtu2018.com, counselling process details

-BSTC results 2018: The Govind Guru Tribal University (GGTU), Banswara, will declare the results of Basic School Teaching Course (BSTC) examination today, June 6, 2018.
+BSTC results 2018: The Govind Guru Tribal University (GGTU), Banswara, has declared the results of Basic School Teaching Course (BSTC) examination today, June 6, 2018.
 All the candidates who have appeared for the examination can check the results through bstcggtu2018.com.
 Earlier, the examination was conducted on May 6, 2018 for admission into Diploma in Elementary Education (D.El.Ed.) program.
-The counselling process is expected to be held on the second week of June.
+The counselling process is expected to be held in the second week of June.

+As per local media reports, this year, the exam is topped by Jalore’s Jayram by scoring 515 out of 594 marks.
+The second position is bagged by Barmer’s Puja Gaur.
+Nearly 6.52 lakh candidates registered for the exam, of which, 6.03 lakh passed.
+The BSTC exam was held to fill 20,920 seats.

 BSTC 2018: Steps to download result